sfstoolbox/sfs-python/doc/examples/index.rst

 Examples
 ========

-Various examples are located in the directory ``doc/examples/``, e.g.
+Various examples are located in the directory ``doc/examples/`` as Python scripts, e.g.

 * sound_field_synthesis.py:
     Illustrates the general usage of the toolbox